beurar/Viceroys-STALKER-ALife/README.md

 * **VIC_fnc_spawnAllAnomalyFields** – Spawns anomaly fields at random positions
   across the map, marks them and tracks their lifetime.
 Missions must call this function (or use the provided `initServer.sqf`) to populate the world.
-* **VIC_fnc_cycleAnomalyFields** – Reshuffles permanent fields and relocates temporary ones.
+* **VIC_fnc_cycleAnomalyFields** – Reshuffles stable fields and relocates unstable ones.
 Useful for testing without a full emission.
-* **VIC_fnc_generateFieldName** – Produces themed names for permanent anomaly field markers using local town names when possible.
+* **VIC_fnc_generateFieldName** – Produces themed names for stable anomaly field markers using local town names when possible.

 Mission makers can tweak or remove individual systems as needed.
 Most features are script-only and do not require placing special modules in the editor, though some settings may be exposed through CBA.